tiprankstipranks

 You may experience dilution of your ownership interests because of the future issuance of additional shares of our common stock or securities convertible into common stock.

-For the foreseeable future, to finance our operations, including possible acquisitions or strategic transactions, we expect to issue equity securities, resulting in the dilution of the ownership interests of our present stockholders.
-We are currently authorized to issue an aggregate of 400,000,000 shares of common stock and 10,000,000 shares of preferred stock.
-As of September 30, 2022, there were 146,211,130 shares of common stock outstanding, 38,325,489 shares underlying warrants with a weighted average exercise price of $1.57 per share and 9,400,171 shares underlying options with a weighted average exercise price of $2.07 per share.
+For the foreseeable future until LYMPHIR generates revenue, if at all, we will need to raise capital to finance our operations, including possible acquisitions or strategic transactions.
+To do so we might be required to issue equity securities, resulting in the dilution of the ownership interests of our present stockholders.
+We are currently authorized to issue an aggregate of 16,000,000 shares of common stock and 10,000,000 shares of preferred stock.
+As of September 30, 2024, after considering the impact of the subsequent 1-for-25 reverse stock split, there were 7,247,243 shares of common stock outstanding, 2,945,337 shares underlying warrants with a weighted average exercise price of $31.685 per share and 656,084 shares underlying options with a weighted average exercise price of $36.41 per share.
 We may also issue additional shares of our common stock or other securities that are convertible into or exercisable for common stock in connection with hiring or retaining employees, or for other business purposes.
 The future issuance of any such additional shares of common stock or common stock equivalents may create downward pressure on the trading price of our common stock or publicly traded warrants.

 Share Price & Shareholder Rights - Risk 3